Last Updated: December 1, 2015

 Each cat listing includes a detailed description of the cat, including birthdate, color, gender, home preferences, personality, whether the breeder will ship, and contact information.
 Many listings also include a picture.

-and yes, we ask!).
+and yes, I ask!).
 The FBRL was the first service on the

 Web to offer a retired adult placement service for showing/breeding

 altered cats.
-See the Retired Friends Gallery for pictures of cats placed since April 2014!
+See the Retired Friends Gallery for pictures of some of the cats placed since April 2014!

 Retired Friends cats are not free;